 The results were not what most scientists expected.

-Despite the traditional recommendations of a low fat intake for fat loss, muscle gain and overall health, cutting fat consumption too low actually had the opposite effect.
+Despite the traditional recommendations of a low fat intake for fat loss, muscle gain, and overall health, cutting fat consumption too low actually had the opposite effect.

 People on excessively low fat diets also experience higher levels of hunger (making their diet harder to stick to), along with decreased mental well-being (greater anxiety and depression levels) than their higher fat counterparts.
 (3, 4)

-Not only that, but going very low fat can even be directly counterproductive to your muscle building and fat loss goals.
+Not only that, but going very low on fat can even be directly counterproductive to your muscle building and fat loss goals.

 There is a direct connection between fat intake and muscle growth/fat loss, and here are just a few of the benefits associated with consuming sufficient dietary fat each day…

 – Helps to keep testosterone levels within an optimal range.
 Testosterone is an absolutely critical hormone that regulates how much muscle mass you can build.
 (5, 6)

 – Improves insulin sensitivity.
 This basically refers to the percentage of calories you consume that are stored in fat mass versus muscle tissue.
 (7)